piotrszubert/nextjs-dev-portfolio/posts/ssg-ssr.md

 ---
-heading: 'Choosing the Right Rendering Strategy: Static Generation vs. Server-Side Rendering'
+title: Choosing the Right Rendering Strategy Static Generation vs. Server-Side Rendering
-subheading: 'Understanding when to use Static Generation or Server-Side Rendering in your Next.js application'
+description: Understanding when to use Static Generation or Server-Side Rendering in your Next.js application
-date: '2023-07-13'
+date: 2023-07-13
 ---

 ## Overview